 Scientists from The Pirbright Institute will be attending the conference to speak about their areas of expertise.

 We encourage registrations from researchers, breeding companies and technical specialists interested in disseminating and learning the latest cutting-edge techniques and methodologies across model species, wildlife, livestock and companion animals.

+Registration is now open.
 For more information, please visit the Wellcome Genome Campus website.